Darkelf2024/Darkelf-PySide6-Browser-PQC/Darkelf PQChat.md

 ## What is Darkelf PQChat?

-**Darkelf PQChat** is a post-quantum, CLI-based secure chat system designed for the privacy-focused and security-conscious user.
+**Darkelf PQChat** is a post-quantum, CLI-based secure chat system for privacy-focused and security-conscious users.
 It uses [Kyber768](https://pq-crystals.org/kyber/) for quantum-resistant key exchange and Ed25519 for identity authentication, combined with an async prekey (X3DH-style) protocol and a symmetric message ratchet for strong forward secrecy.

 ---